3 Must-Have Policies for Beginner Bloggers (How to Blog Legally)

 In addition to making your blog legally compliant, always remember to also use a written contract any time you work with someone in your business.
 As a business owner, you must get in the habit of putting your agreements in writing.

-It could be with your business partner, a freelancer you hire to design your logo, a web designer to design your website, a virtual assistant to help you manage your business, or anyone else you collaborate with in your business.
+It could be with your business partner, a freelancer you hire to design your logo, a web designer to design your website, a virtual assistant to help you manage your business, or anyone else you collaborate with within your business.

 Contracts are vital in your blogging business in order to: